lapislui/Office_work/README.md

     expr 21+2

 it prints 21+2 as text on terminal

+    a=hello
+    expr length $a